 You can take a free, 45-minute tour of this important building but be sure to reserve in advance; tickets are first-come, first-served.
 The gift shop is full of unique money-related items that you can’t find anywhere else.

 32. Colorado Convention Center

 If you’re in town for business or an event, you may find yourself at the Colorado Convention Center.
 This massive complex opened in 1990 and is host to a wide variety of events including the Great American Beer Festival, the Colorado State Spelling Bee, the Denver Auto Show, the Denver Boat Show, Denver Comic Con, the Colorado Ski & Snow Sports Expo, and more.

 It is 2,200,000 square feet in size which makes it the twelfth largest convention center in the nation.
-There is some great local, public art displays inside, and it’s easily accessible via public transportation.
+There are some great local, public art displays inside, and it’s easily accessible via public transportation.